Another big month of changes! To many to list in but a simple intro paragraph! You can read about the lot of them below:

 Adding new contact users is done by clicking on the add new user button next to people selectors as shown below.

-Donesafe’s permissions system is extremely configurable and powerful; which is great, but it does make it one of the trickiest parts of the platform to configure for more advanced, enterprise level systems with thousands of users.
+Donesafe’s permissions system is extremely configurable and powerful; which is great, but it does make it one of the trickiest parts of the platform to configure for more advanced, enterprise-level systems with thousands of users.

-To account for this, documentation has been put together to explain the relationships between Role Permissions, Organisational Hierarchy, Locations and Workflow Restrictions.
+To account for this, documentation has been put together to explain the relationships between Role Permissions, Organisational Hierarchy, Locations, and Workflow Restrictions.
 If you’re interested it’s a great read!

 The report builder was already awesome.
 Now it’s a bit more awesome.

-You can now chose a secondary grouping.
+You can now choose a secondary grouping.
 For example, you might like to see incidents, grouped by quarter AND locations.
 You can now do this with ease (see below).
 You can see here we now have incidents by quarter grouped by location.
 Ta-da!

 Related to was also upgraded to use the same search code that Global Search uses.
 This means that relating records is now also; super fast.
 It also removes any risk of users seeing record names that they shouldn’t be able to.
 Furthermore, search results will also show up with the module name to which that record relates.
-This makes it significantly easier to identify the record you wish to relate.
+This makes it significantly easier to identify the record you wish to relate to.

 Finally, we updated the ID numbers for all records to be be shown as unique between modules.
-This may seem like a minor change, but it makes it significantly easier for the user to now search for a specific record.
+This may seem like a minor change, but it makes it significantly easier for the user to now searches for a specific record.
 Where before an Incident’s ID might have been 0354, it now displays as INC0354.
 This ID can by typed into the global search bar at the top of the page to return a search result for that specific record making it significantly easier, particularly for administrative staff, to find and reference records easily.